RALabJieSun/PatchConvRNN-for-LTSF-in-Process-Industries/README.md

 "--is_training": training mode
 ```

-The target prediction process variables (8) mentioned in the text are:
+The target predicted process variables (8) mentioned in the text are:

 ```
 'TN\L2_AGC_S1TRFC_ACT': RFC_STD#1